-(Refer to the "Self-Tests" section in Chapter 7 of this manual for instructions on how to run a manually initiated self-test.)
+(Refer to the "Self-Tests" section in Chapter 7 of this manual for instructions on how to run a manually-initiated self-test.)

-3.7 Storing The DDU-2000 Series AED
+3.7 Storing the DDU-2000 Series AED

-Store the DDU-2000 Series AED, with defibrillation pads attached, in environmental conditions within range of the specifications.
-(Refer to the "Environmental" section in Chapter 11 of this manual.)
+Store the DDU-2000 Series AED, with defibrillation pads attached, in environmental conditions within range of the specifications (refer to Section 11.1.6, "Environmental," for more information).
 The unit should also be stored so that the Active Status Indicator (ASI) can be readily seen.

 The Active Status Indicator (ASI) should periodically flash with a green light.
-If it flashes with a red light or does not flash at all, the DDU-2000 Series AED needs servicing.
-(Refer to Section 3.4, "Checking The DDU-2000 Series AED Status", for more information.)
+If it flashes with a red light or does not flash at all, the DDU-2000 Series AED needs servicing (refer to Section 3.4, "Checking the DDU-2000 Series AED Status", for more information).